 Teaching and encouraging my children to love writing requires me taking the time to consider what things they like and enjoy outside of homeschooling and determine how I can make those things a part of their homeschool journey.

 My son loves to joke.
 He enjoys making people laugh and I need to do more of it, so I’m striving to learn to truly enjoy his sense of humor.
 We don’t get the paper very often, but when we do he always reaches for the comic section first.
 Recently I was able to take that love for comedy and make it part of our homeschooling!

-Each of these books contain 62 pre-drawn comic strips scenes for students to write a story about!
+Each of these books contains 62 pre-drawn comic strip scenes for students to write a story about!
 If they want to be more creative, the comic strips are in black and white, so your students could color them!

 My daughter’s love for journaling and art made selecting fun writing resources from Dover Publications easy for me.
 They have several art journaling resources to choose from and my daughter loves them all!

 All About Marvelous Me is a draw and write journal that gives your student the opportunity to write about themselves in fun and engaging ways.